jharwell/fordyca/docs/parameters.md

   - `quad_source` - Placed in 4 sources at each cardinal direction in the
                     arena.
 Assumes a square arena.

+###### `redist_governor`

+This tag is optional.
+If it is defined, then the [`trigger`, `recurrence_policy`] attributes are required.
+Other attributes are only required depending on configuration.

+- `trigger` - The trigger for (possibly) stopping block redistribution:

+  - `timestep` - Blocks will be redistributed until the specified timestep.
+This trigger type can be used with the [`single`] recurrence policy.

+  - `block_count` - Blocks will be redistributed until the specified # of blocks
+                    have been collected.
+This trigger type can be used with the [`single`] recurrence policy.

+  - `convergence` - Blocks will be redistributed until the swarm has converged.
+This trigger type can be used with the [`single`,`multi`] recurrence policies.

+- `recurrence_policy` - The policy for determining how block redistribution status can change as the simulation progresses.

+  - `single` - Once the specified trigger is tripped, then block redistribution will stop permanently.

+  - `multi` - Blocks will be redistributed as long as the specified trigger has not been tripped.
+Once it has been tripped, block distribution will stop until the trigger is no longer tripped, in which case it will resume.

+- `timestep` - The timestep to stop block redistribution at.
+Only required if `trigger` is `timestep`.

+- `block_count`- The collection count to stop block redistribution at.
+Only required if `trigger` is `block_count`.

 ###### `manifest`

+This tag is required.
+At least one of [`n_cube`, `n_ramp`] must be defined.
+The `unit_dim` attribute is required.

 - `n_cube` - # Cube blocks that should be used.